MyMoose/MyMoose/README.md

 <hr/>

 - 🔭 I’m currently working on Trainsquare
-- 🌱 I’m currently learning .NET
+- 🌱 I’m currently learning C#
 - 👯 I’m looking to collaborate on new projects
 - 🤔 I’m looking for help with learning C#
 - 💬 Ask me about JS, REACT, .NET, SQL, C#, HTML, CSS